-The course will prove highly relevant in a wide range of careers such as data and system analysis, web development, software engineering, game design, and artificial intelligence.
+The course will prove highly relevant in a wide range of careers such as data and system analysis, web development, software engineering, game design and artificial intelligence.
+Additionally, computers are used in all careers so the more you know about how they work the more opportunities may arise.